MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 - For Exchange Online, see [Exchange Online: IRM Configuration](configure-office365.md#exchangeonline-irm-configuration).

 - For Exchange on-premises, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).

+For more information, see:

+- **Unified labeling client**.
+Configure sensitivity labels and labeling polices in your labeling admin center, including the Microsoft 365 security center, Microsoft 365 compliance center, or Microsoft 365 Security & Compliance Center.
+For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels).

+- **Classic client**.
+Configure protection templates in the Azure portal.
+For more information, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).

 ## SharePoint in Microsoft 365 and SharePoint Server